Uyanide/AuTUMoodle/README.md

   implementation of the session manager to use when logging and retrieving files from Moodle.
 Possible values are:

   - `requests`: uses the [httpx](https://www.python-httpx.org/) library to make HTTP requests.
-Lightweight, fast, but may soon not work if the procedure of Shibboleth SSO login used by TUM Moodle changes some day (like many other similar tools out there).
+Lightweight, fast, but may soon break if the procedure of Shibboleth SSO login used by TUM Moodle changes some day (like many other similar tools out there).

   - `playwright`: uses the [Playwright](https://playwright.dev/) library to automate browser interactions.
 Although it can be used to bypass the complicated (manual) Shibboleth SSO logins, it remains to be a rather "heavy" solution since this literally runs a browser (firefox by default) in the background.